HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.java.java-project.md

 ![manage referenced librares](/assets/manage-referenced-libraries-cj0qpqyk6zxg.png)

 > You can also manage the dependencies in the classpath configuration page.
-See: [[vs.1.7.#configure-classpath-for-unmanaged-folders]]
+See: [configure-classpath-for-unmanaged-folders](#configure-classpath-for-unmanaged-folders)

 Behind the scene, there's a setting `java.project.referencedLibraries` in `settings.json`.
 Below are details on how to customize this setting.